What Is Business Intelligence? Complete Guide for Businesses

 How AI Is Transforming Business Intelligence

-Traditional business intelligence focuses on descriptive and diagnostic analytics.
-It explains what happened and why.
-AI-powered BI expands this capability into prediction, automation, and intelligent recommendations.
+Traditional Business Intelligence is focused on descriptive and diagnostic analytics.
+It tells you what happened, and why.
+AI-driven BI takes this to the next level with prediction, automation and intelligent recommendations.

-Machine learning models analyze large datasets to detect patterns that humans may miss.
-These systems forecast demand, predict churn, identify fraud signals, and recommend corrective actions.
+Machine learning models can analyse large data and find patterns that humans might miss.
+Such systems forecast demand, predict churn, identify signals of fraud and propose corrective actions.

-AI also enables conversational analytics.
-Executives can ask questions in natural language and receive instant insights, removing technical barriers to data access.
+Conversational analytics powered by AI.
+Executives can ask questions in natural language and immediately receive insights, eliminating technical barriers to data access.

 Why AI-Powered BI Is More Effective